Camino Primitivo

 Camino Primitivo Route Description

-It will take you two weeks approximately to walk the full Camino Primitivo from Oviedo, which is 311kms.
+It will take you approximately two weeks to walk the full Camino Primitivo from Oviedo, which is 311 km.
 We recommend taking at least one rest day after the first week (Lugo will be a good spot for a rest day).
 If you’d rather only walk from Lugo, you can complete the trail on foot in just one week.

 The Camino Primitivo, along with the Camino del Norte, has been a UNESCO World Heritage Site since 2015.